NethServer/nethsecurity/packages/ns-objects/README.md

 - `group`
 - `host`

-All objects are saved inside `/ect/config/objects` UCI database.
+All objects are saved inside the `/etc/config/objects` UCI database.

 ## User and groups